8 dead in South Texas following fiery crash involving suspected human smuggler

 ZAVALA COUNTY, Texas (KXAN) — The Texas Department of Public Safety (DPS) reported eight deaths Wednesday following a two-vehicle crash near Batesville, Texas — about 20 minutes south of Uvalde in south Texas.

-It happened around 6:30 a.m. when the driver of a Honda Civic hauling migrants and trying to outrun deputies from the Zavala County Sheriff’s Office tried to pass a semi truck on a two-lane road, DPS said.
+According to DPS, a preliminary investigation found a suspected human smuggler was driving from Houston on U.S. Highway 57 while evading the Zavala County Sheriff’s Office.

-While evading, the suspect’s vehicle caused a head-on collision with another vehicle, a Chevy Equinox, which was then engulfed in flames, killing its two occupants, DPS said.
+While evading, the suspect’s vehicle caused a head-on collision with another vehicle, which was then engulfed in flames, killing its two occupants, DPS said.

-The driver in the suspected smuggler vehicle died, along with five passengers, according to authorities.
+DPS said the driver in the suspected smuggler vehicle died, along with five passengers.
+Troopers confirmed several of the people dead were from Honduras.

-Texas DPS officers have confirmed that multiple deceased passengers are from Honduras, Texas DPS spokesman Christopher Olivarez said in a statement.
-Two people in the Equinox also died, he said.
-They were from Georgia.

 Officials said the investigation was ongoing as DPS investigates the fatal crash.